lambda826/My-Notebook/99 Interview/BQ.md

 # Overall
 - Pick a compelling and honest story that can articulate an actual situation.
 - Do not sugarcoat your answer with irrelevant details.
-	- Briefly talk about the learnings you took from this situation.
+- Briefly talk about the learnings you took from the situation.

 # Tell me about a time you disaggreed with someone